-Other frequently occurring UK plants which are unlikely to ever be consumed by your pet in such quantities that they show symptoms of poisoning, your dog or cat is most at risk while the plants are still young, becoming less toxic as they age.
+Delphinium and larkspur are two other frequently occurring UK plants which are unlikely to ever be consumed by your pet in such quantities that they show symptoms of poisoning.
+However, your dog or cat is most at risk while these plants are still young, as they become less toxic as they age.
 All parts of both plants are considered toxic, though it is the sprouts which are most likely to cause digestive problems if eaten.

-While not one of the more toxic plants, severe cases should still warrant a trip to your vet, and the flower is popular enough in UK gardens and fields to license its inclusion on this list.
+While not one of the more toxic plants, severe cases of chrysanthemum ingestion should still warrant a trip to your vet, and the flower is popular enough in UK gardens and fields to warrant its inclusion on this list.
 Generally, the smell of the plant is enough to deter most dogs and especially cats from wanting to eat it, but some pets simply cannot help themselves.
-Once again, the whole plant has the potential to cause symptoms, so it is simply best to avoid planting it altogether if you own pets.
+Once again, the whole plant has the potential to cause a reaction, so it is simply best to avoid planting it altogether if you own pets.

-These popular garden shrubs might not be native to the UK, but their bright shades of pink, white, blue and purple and long flowering period make them a popular garden decoration.
-Despite their appeal, the bulbs contain cyanide, another toxin which is poisonous not only to our pets, but to ourselves, as well.
+These popular garden shrubs might not be native to the UK, but their bright shades of pink, white, blue and purple and long flowering period make them a popular addition to gardens.
+Despite their appeal, the bulbs contain cyanide, another toxin which is poisonous not only to our pets, but to us as well.

 Aconitum (Monkshood, Wolfsbane)

-The sweet pea is non-native but hugely popular and decorative plant that is easy to grow and maintain and which normally blooms in the springtime.
-Still, the entire plant can be poisonous to cats and dogs and reactions can be severe, so a quick response to see your vet is essential if the plant is eaten.
+The sweet pea is non-native but is a hugely popular and decorative plant that is easy to grow and maintain and which normally blooms in the springtime.
+However, the entire plant can be poisonous to cats and dogs and reactions can be severe, so a quick response is essential if the plant is eaten.

-Caladium is another plant family where the entire plant is not only poisonous to cats and dogs, but to us humans, as well.
-However, its multicoloured leaves make it a beautiful and popular plant to decorate both inside and outside the house, but consider whether its beauty is worth the risk, as ingestion will result in high levels of irritation in the mouth and throat.
+Caladium is another plant family where the entire plant is not only poisonous to cats and dogs, but to us humans as well.
+However, its multicoloured leaves make it a beautiful and popular plant to display both inside and outside the house, but pet owners should consider whether its beauty is worth the risk, as ingestion will result in high levels of irritation in the mouth and throat.

 Another key sign that spring has well and truly arrived, daisies are far less toxic than most other plants listed here, but are known to irritate some cats and dogs, as well as being poisonous if consumed in high quantities.
 However, even if your pet is only exhibiting minor symptoms, your vet should always be consulted when you suspect poisoning.

-Azaleas are less severe than many of the other plants on this list but are popular enough to deserve a mention.
-Poisoning occurs often enough in curious dogs that enjoy their smell for owners to be wary.
-Symptoms are fairly typical and pets are likely to make a full recovery if treated promptly by their vet.
+Azaleas cause less severe reactions than many of the other plants on this list but are popular enough to deserve a mention.
+Poisoning occurs often enough in curious dogs that enjoy their smell.
+Symptoms are fairly typical and pets are likely to make a full recovery if treated promptly by the vet.